apache/doris-website/versioned_docs/version-2.1/admin-manual/config/fe-config.md

 Default：10  (s)

-The replica ack timeout when writing to bdbje ， When writing some relatively large logs, the ack time may time out, resulting in log writing failure.
+The replica ack timeout when writing to bdbje , When writing some relatively large logs, the ack time may time out, resulting in log writing failure.
 At this time, you can increase this value appropriately.

 #### `bdbje_lock_timeout_second`

 Default：5

-The lock timeout of bdbje operation， If there are many LockTimeoutException in FE WARN log, you can try to increase this value
+The lock timeout of bdbje operation, If there are many LockTimeoutException in FE WARN log, you can try to increase this value

 #### `bdbje_heartbeat_timeout_second`